Lunvrc/LunRollHistory/README.md

 ## Taint safety

 The addon writes to no Blizzard-owned table or frame.
-Three things were removed after a `blocked from an action only available to the Blizzard UI` report:

-- **No `UISpecialFrames` entry.** Inserting a frame name there taints Blizzard's table, and the taint rides into `CloseSpecialWindows` and from there into the ESC / game-menu path.
-ESC is handled on our own frame instead, and keyboard capture is left alone entirely while `InCombatLockdown()` is true.
-- **No `StaticPopupDialogs` entry.** Registering a dialog there hands our insecure table to Blizzard's popup code for every popup afterwards, not just ours.
-The wipe confirmation is drawn from the addon's own widgets.
-- **No regions created on `UIParent`.** The font probe lives on a private hidden frame.

-If a block ever appears again, `/console taintLog 2`, `/reload`, reproduce it, then read `Logs/taint.log` in the WoW folder.
+If a block ever appears, `/console taintLog 2`, `/reload`, reproduce it, then read `Logs/taint.log` in the WoW folder.
 It names the exact file and function, which beats guessing.